Mili Atoll: World War II

 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 Mili housed a radio direction finding beacon and a weather station and the atoll was fortified by the Japanese military.
 The garrison was composed of 2,045 men of the Imperial Japanese Navy and 2,237 men of the Imperial Japanese Army.
 In 1942 a seaplane base was developed.
 Between late 1942 and late 1943, the Japanese also constructed an airfield with three runways (4750 ft, 4550 ft and 4400 ft), and numerous support buildings, including a radar station.
+Korean and Marshellese forced laborers were used for the task; around 800 to 1,000 Koreans were moved to the island.
 The perimeter of the island was fortified with coastal defense and anti-aircraft guns.
 Between mid-1943 and August 1945, Mili was bombed by United States Navy carrier-based aircraft and shelled by warships.
 The attacks increased in frequency and severity after Majuro and Kwajalein had fallen to the United States.
 Of the 5100-man Japanese garrison (2600 Imperial Japanese Navy and 2500 Imperial Japanese Army) only half survived to the end of the war.
 On 22 August 1945 the Japanese garrison commander surrendered his forces on board the USS Levy.

-Postwar
+Alleged forced cannibalism and Korean rebellion

+According to various testimonies published beginning in 2010 and affirmed by at least one Japanese researcher and by the South Korean government, amidst dwindling food supplies, in early 1945, Japanese soldiers gave Koreans "whale meat" to consume, which was actually human flesh from other dead Koreans.
+After learning the truth, the Koreans rebelled and killed 11 Japanese guards.
+The following day, Japanese troops from a neighboring island mounted a punitive attack.
+The Korean rebellion was quashed, and at least 32 were executed by firing squad and an additional 23 died by suicide.
+From 1942 to 1945, around 218 Koreans died on Mili Atoll.

+Post-War

 Following the end of World War II, Mili Atoll came under the control of the United States as part of the Trust Territory of the Pacific Islands.
 The island has been part of the independent Republic of the Marshall Islands since 1986.

 Mili remains littered with thousands of World War II relics.
 The law forbids these items from being removed from the island.
 Mostly what remains are large bunker systems, rail systems, old artillery pieces and remnants of aircraft.
 Examples include Japanese Mitsubishi A6M Zeros and a North American B-25 Mitchell bomber sitting in just several feet of water.
 The ground is still covered with craters created by the artillery campaigns that lasted 30 days to "prep" the island for the Allied invasion.

 While thousands of unexploded munitions were destroyed by Peace Corps volunteers in the 1960s, danger remains for humans from chemicals in Japanese and U.S. unexploded munitions on land and in the ocean (which could enter the food chain).